rdhaliwal/rdhaliwal-blog/pages/about/cv.md

 ### See Mode

-**Senior Software Engineer & Tech Lead // Apr 2021 - Present**
+**Senior Software Engineer & Tech Lead // Apr 2021 - Sep 2022**

-- Front end web experience includes React, GraphQL, SASS, Fabric.JS
+- Front end web experience includes React, SPA, GraphQL, SASS, Fabric.JS
 - Back end experience includes Node.JS and Python
 - Infrastructure experience includes AWS (AppSync, Lambdas, CDK, RDS) , Make, Bash, Github Actions
+- Architecture experience includes using the Clean Architecture in the frontend, redesigning the database structure for the entire app, as well as rearchitecting how data was structured, generated and used in both the backend and frontend.
+- Working with designers to build out the design system
+- Collaborating with design and engineering to balance building things scalably, whilst also being flexible and experimental enough for a startup.
+- Mentoring Mid level developers to start thinking how they can balance the immediacy of the short term solution, against the long term scalability and flexibility a startup needs.
+- Mentoring Junior developers by teaching them basics of coding, value of tests as well as guiding them to being to complete work more independently

+**Achievements**

+- Designed, managed, cowrote and delivered a big change to how data was generated in the backend, read/displayed/edited in the frontend, and then persisted in the database.
+This project was essential to laying the foundations to all the work completed in 2022.
+- Built off the above work to make the sonography app scale from supporting 3 studies to 12+ studies in about 6 months.

 ---
 ### Redbubble